Is Christian Zionism in the US on a decline?

 Support for Israel among young American conservatives is weakening.
 This may not bode well for the Christian Zionism movement, experts say.

-In March 1992, Christianity Today, a prominent evangelical Christian magazine based in the US, featured a cover story dedicated to Christian Zionism – a theological and political movement that believes that all Jews should immigrate to Palestine to trigger the return of Jesus Christ.
+In March 1992, Christianity Today, a prominent evangelical Christian magazine based in the US, featured a cover story dedicated to Christian Zionism – a theological and political movement that believes all Jews should immigrate to Palestine to trigger the return of Jesus Christ.

 The article warned that the movement was witnessing a “decline” in its support, most of which comes from conservative evangelical Christians, who traditionally vote for the Republican Party.